 - Home internet safety

 Change the default settings – although the password the router came with may seem secure, it’s much safer to change it (as long as the new password is secure).
-The National Cyber Security Centre recommends a password phrase of three or more random words for home users.
+The National Cyber Security Centre recommends a password phrase of three or more random words